michael999999999/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends
-# Kickstarting with Excel

 ## Overview of Project
+Louise is looking to initiate a Kickstarter campaign for her latest creation, a play entitled "Fever".

 ### Purpose
+Louise would like an analysis of recent Kickstarter campaigns to determine if there are any characteristics shared amongst successful campaigns.

 ## Analysis and Challenges